-1-2 points EQ 11.1.2 For support spaces, choose one of the following two options: Multiple Point in Time Approach 1 point Achieve >30fc average Illuminance for >50% of administration office area 1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multi- purpose/commons area OR Spatial Day light Saturation Approa ach 1 Point Achieve >60% sDS300/50% for administration office area 2 Points Achieve >60% sDS {400/50%} for library, cafeteria, auditorium multi-purpose/commons area AND Daylight Res sponsive Lighting Cont rols To achieve any of the available points for daylighting support spaces a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.
-For photosensor based systems; documentation showing location of sensors and lighting zones, and set-point and commissioning information for the system.
-For strategic switching and occupant education approaches; drawings showing the switching and zones a brief manual to be provided to the building occupants describing the daylighting intent of the space and the recommended function of all daylighting, lighting and shading devices. have an adverse impact on the use documentation illustrating impact
+4.0 mainta FO 44 4 2 • of the fellowing two entires.
+1-2 points nts EQ 11.1.2 For support spaces, choose one of the following two options: Multiple Point in Time Approach or the following two options: 1 point administration office age Illuminance for >50% of e area 1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multipurpose/commons area • OR Spatial Day /light Saturation Approa ach 1 Point Achieve >60% sDS {300/50%} for administration office area 2 Points 2 Points Achieve >60% sDS {400/50%} for library, cafeteria, auditorium multi-purpose/commons are А ND Daylight Re sponsive Lighting Cont trols To achieve any of the available points for daylighting support space a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.
+For photosensor based systems; documentation showing location of sensors and lighting zones, and set-point and commissioning information for the system. drav be p day wings showing the swit provided to the building d occupant education approaches; ching and zones a brief manual to occupants describing the ace and the recommended function and shading devices. have an adverse impact on the use documentation illustrating impact